williamiommi/sanity-plugin-icon-manager/README.md

 ## 🧩 Add Icons to Portable Text

-You can easily use the plugin inside your Portable Text both for inline or block components.
-The preview will shows the rendered icon and the related name.
+You can easily use the plugin inside your Portable Text, both for inline or block components.
+The preview will shows the rendered icon and its related name.

 ```ts
 import {defineField, defineType} from 'sanity'